 In thinking about epistemic claims, let philosophy be as a lamp.
 Where claims and claimants conflict, both can be wrong, but both cannot be true, good, and beautiful.
 Science's claims are limited by reason and evidence.
 Religion has no such internally nor externally imposed constraints, but where it conflicts with science or philosophical magisteria, all cannot be correct.

-To repeat: Only pure faith allows one to embrace all magisteria, that of science, religion, philosophy, and especially sex, while preserving your intellectual integrity.
+To repeat: Only pure faith allows one to embrace all magisteria, that of science, religion, philosophy, and especially sex, while preserving one's intellectual integrity.
 There are false claimants of science (pseudo-science), of religion (pseudo-religion), of philosophy (pseudo-philosophy), and sex (not so good sex).
 As a faithist you may have carnal knowledge of all and feel good about it.

 There have been many beliefs.
 There can and indeed should be as may faiths as there are believers.
-In the realm of faith (free from genocidal proclivities), doxastic openness must rein.
+In the realm of faith (free from genocidal proclivities), doxastic openness must reign.
 It may seem that in the magisterium of faith, "anything goes," but only beliefs that perfectly mirror what truly feels good to the believer are true.
 This is a severe constraint that must vary from human to human, and may have to vary within the same human as they change in their passage through life.

 For some, to believe what is incoherent does not feel good.
 Of all the faith-based belief systems, only true lovers of doxastic openness can know consilience.
 Only pure faith, free from all concepts that attempt to mirror reality, faith that makes no claims, that involves no beliefs that are not perfectly consilient with science, philosophy, and sex can be embraced.
 Why?
 Because otherwise it wouldn't feel good.